 Then you could delete recovery partition safely.

-How to clone hidden recovery partition to SSD/HDD in Windows 10/8/7?
+Clone hidden recovery partition to SSD/HDD before deleting it

-To safely and quickly clone HP/Lenovo recovery partition to SSD/HDD, it’s highly recommended to download the best free SSD cloning software - AOMEI Backupper Standard, which specially designed for Windows XP, Vista, 7, 8, 8.1 and 10.
+To safely and quickly clone HP/Lenovo recovery partition to SSD/HDD, it’s highly recommended to download the best free disk cloning software - AOMEI Backupper Standard, which is specially designed for Windows XP, Vista, 7, 8, 8.1 and 10/11.

 And now we will show you how to clone recovery partition to SSD/HDD with simple steps.

 Step 1.
 Select Clone -> Partition Clone on the main console.
-If you would like to clone Windows operating system to SSD, please try System Clone.
+If you would like to clone Windows operating system to SSD, please try System Clone in advanced editions.